Umar Willis Umar Willis

 7. How do I get a quote?

-Just call or text us at (360) 712-1197 or email sasquatchmovingcompany@gmail.com. with You can also fill out the “Contact Us” section with a few details about your job.
+Just call or text us at (360) 712-1197.
+You can also email us at: sasquatchmovingcompany@gmail.com.
+Another option is to fill out the “Contact Us” section on this website with a few details about your job.
 We’ll get back to you quickly with a quote or to arrange a free, no-obligation, in-person estimate.

 8. Do you offer short notice or same-day service?

 Yes!
-If our schedule allows, we’re happy to take on same-day or last-minute jobs—just give us a call and we’ll see what we can do.
+If our schedule allows, we’re happy to take on same-day or last-minute jobs; just give us a call and we’ll see what we can do.
+Offering instant logistical solutions in real time is a big part of our business model.

 9. Are you licensed and insured?

 Yes, Sasquatch Moving Company is fully licensed and insured.
-Your belongings and peace of mind are in good hands.
+We are happy to show proof of our insurance and a copy of our business license before starting work.
+We want you to be secure in knowing that your belongings and peace of mind are in good hands.

 10. Do you offer packing and setup services?

 Absolutely.
 We can assist with packing boxes, setting up furniture or appliances, and making sure everything’s move-ready.
-We have special full service moving rates for seniors and the disabled.
+Because some folks may not have and easy time packing before their move, we do offer 20% discounted rates on packing services for seniors 70+ as well as anyone dealing with a physical disability.

 Read More